-Make sure that you read the information on our web page and universityadmissions.se thoroughly before applying.
+Make sure that you read the information on universityadmissions.se thoroughly before applying.
 If you have any questions regarding the application process, you are welcome to contact us by sending an email to firstname.lastname@example.org.

 15 August: Application deadline for courses starting in the Spring semester.